thunderbird/webext-docs/how-to/experiments.rst

 Implementing events
 -------------------

-Events are more complicated, but most of it is the same every time.
-The interesting bit is the ``register`` function, with the argument I've named here ``fire``.
-Any call to ``fire.async`` will notify listeners that your event fired with the arguments you used.
+The code for events is more complicated, but the pattern is the same every time.
+The interesting bit is the ``register`` function, with the argument named ``fire`` in this example.
+Any call to ``fire.async`` will notify listeners that the event fired with the arguments you used.

-In ``register``, we add event listeners, notification observers, or whatever else we need.
-It runs when the extension calls ``browser.myapi.onToolbarClick.addListener``.
-We return a function that removes the listeners and observers.
-This function runs when the extension calls ``browser.myapi.onToolbarClick.removeListener``, or shuts down.
+In ``register``, add event listeners, notification observers, or whatever else is needed.
+``register`` runs when the extension calls ``browser.myapi.onToolbarClick.addListener``, and returns a function that removes the listeners and observers.
+This returned function runs when the extension calls ``browser.myapi.onToolbarClick.removeListener``, or shuts down.

 .. code-block:: javascript